danab/LovePop-Challenge-3/README.md

 I hope you will respect that I took it right up to the 2 hour mark, but I didn't want to "cheat" by continuing further.
 Things that are missing

 - Testing - There is actually so little logic that isn't handled by the database, there doesn't need to be much testing here.
 But of course there should be some
-- Validation - There is current **zero** validation of inputs, and therefore it will break if you don't provide it input in the expected form.
+- Validation - There is currently **zero** validation of inputs, and therefore it will break if you don't provide it input in the expected form.

 ## Running